Remember Dick "Mr. Magic" Williams - star of

 For 23 years (Jan.
 1966-Jan.
-1989), Mr. Magic brought fun and interaction to kids (young and old alike) via his TV show in Memphis, TN.
+1989), Mr. Magic brought fun and interaction to kids and adults via his magic show on WMC-TV5 in Memphis, TN.
 It was a TV era where shows were often innocent and entertaining...the kind of shows that many parents wish were Hundreds of magical effects were maintained.
-The Williams' kept index files noting each effect, the patter, and the date of broadcast.
-March 2007: Mr. Magic broke his upper left leg, then suffered a head injury at a rehab facility.
+Mr. Magic kept index files noting each effect, patter, and date of broadcast.
+Tens of Updates: March 2007: Mr. Magic broke his left leg, then suffered a head injury at a rehab facility.
 March 2011: Mr. Magic donated items Copyright 2007-, Dick Williams and MagiclandTV.com.
 All rights reserved.